The entire archipelago is a garden in one and a kaleidoscope of colour with horticulture, husbandry and natural flora happily living side-by-side.

 The landscape on Scilly today is the product of thousands of years of small-scale farming and agriculture – a way of life that can be traced back to Bronze Age civilisations.
 More recently, bigger and more exotic plants have escaped from cultivated gardens, and thrived and multiplied - often overshadowing the smaller, rare indigenous species that are inherent to the Scilly landscape.

 No organisation is more aware of the necessity to maintain the right balance between old and new, indigenous plants and otherwise, than local conservation charity, the Isles of Scilly Wildlife Trust.
 Its small team of rangers ensures that rare species such as adder’s tongue fern, sheep’s bit, and orange birds-foot survive and aren’t overrun by the likes of pittosporum, gorse and bracken.
 The Trust is responsible for, amongst many other things, keeping these invasive plants under control and works closely with the islands’ farmers to achieve this.
-Cattle are used to graze down some of the land that the Trust doesn’t have the manpower to tend to, replicating age-old agricultural practices that have now dramatically declined.
-Crucially, says Nikki Banfield who works for the Trust, “this creates a landscape that benefits many species instead of just a few, including the little gems of Scilly’s plant life”.
+Cattle and goats are used to graze down some of the land that the Trust doesn’t have the manpower to tend to, replicating age-old agricultural practices that have now dramatically declined.

 So, as you step out on your coastal walks, head for the gardens or set off across the wilder heathlands, enjoy the garden of Scilly in its entirety.
 Throughout the winter into early spring, scented narcissi prevail, and then from March through to September the islands come alive in a riot of colour and texture.